On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Global estimates inside and the proof of Theorem

-As for the $M_0$-independent energy estimate in \eqref{Eklt}, we can also obtain the $M_0$ independent $L^\infty$ estimates of $\phi$ and its derivatives corresponding to Proposition \eqref{P4.1} and Corollary \eqref{C4.1}. \begin{corollary} When $\delta>0$ is small, it holds that in the domain $B_{2\dl}$,
+As for the $M_0$-independent energy estimate in \eqref{Eklt}, one can also obtain the $M_0$ independent $L^\infty$ estimates of $\phi$ and its derivatives corresponding to Proposition \ref{P4.1} and Corollary \ref{C4.1}. \begin{corollary} When $\delta>0$ is small, it holds that in the domain $B_{2\dl}$,

 and

 \end{corollary}

 Compared with \eqref{EA}, Proposition \ref{P4.1} and Corollary \ref{C4.1}, though the estimates in \eqref{Eklt} and Corollary \ref{C11.2} do not depend on $M_0$, yet they contain increasing time factors $t^{2\iota}$ or $t^\iota$.
 To overcome this difficulty and close the assumptions \eqref{EA}, we now study the equation on the difference between $\phi$ and $\phi_a$, where $\phi_a$ satisfies